 BYK-1690 SD and BYK-1691 SD are solid, versatile, efficient, VOC- and silicone-free defoamers for cementitious construction material systems and are very compatible in various mineral binder systems.
 Even at low dosages, the additives show a consistent, good defoaming effect over a long period of time with optimum surface characteristics of the end product.
 Both product match the requirements for EMICODE® EC1 PLUS formulations.

 For your purpose we would recommend OPTIBENT-6042.
-This product will improve a buttery like feeling even at higher water amount allowing improved anti-sag properties and open time either.
+This product will lead to a buttery like feeling of the adhesive even at higher water amount allowing improved anti-sag properties and open time either, without harming the anti-sag properties.

 Numerous defoamers are too incompatible and therefore cause phase separation in concrete admixtures.
 In contrast to this, BYK-1680 is a VOC-free liquid polymer defoamer, characterized by its excellent and long-lasting defoaming effect though showing a very good compatibility in aqueous polymer solutions and building material formulations.